accept-nano/accept-nano/README.md

 ## Running

- - You must have a running NANO node software.
-It's trivial to setup one.
+ - You must have a running NANO node.
+It's trivial to set one up.
 You can find instructions at https://developers.nano.org/guides/node-setup/
  - In NANO node [config](https://github.com/nanocurrency/raiblocks/wiki/config.json), `"rpc_enable"` and `"enable_control"` options must be enabled.
  - Create a config file for *accept-nano*.
 See [Config section](#config) below.
  - Run it with: